David Patten

 David Patten (August 19, 1974 – September 2, 2021) was an American professional football player who was a wide receiver in the National Football League (NFL).
 He is best known for catching a touchdown pass late in the second quarter of Super Bowl XXXVI from quarterback Tom Brady as a member of the New England Patriots.

 Patten was signed by the Albany Firebirds of the Arena Football League (AFL) as a street free agent in 1996.
 Starting in 1997, he played in the NFL and competed for 12 seasons through 2008.
 He played college football for the Western Carolina Catamounts.

 Patten was also a member of the New York Giants, Washington Redskins, New Orleans Saints, Cleveland Browns and New England Patriots.
 He won three Super Bowls with the Patriots.

-Early years
+Early life

 Patten played football at Lower Richland High School in Hopkins, South Carolina, where he caught passes from future Major League Baseball player Pokey Reese.